ArtemShkumat/AiGM/Documentation/Architecture.md

 PromptService loads the partial world.json, player.json, relevant location & NPC summaries, merges them with the DM system text.
 AiService sends that final prompt to the LLM.
 ResponseProcessingService:
-Splits the response at <donotshow>.
+Splits the response at <donotshow/>.
 Takes the user-facing text → returns to PresenterService.
 Takes any JSON block → updates npcs, quests, or historyLog.
 PresenterService returns user-facing text to front-end.